Wonderful service from start to finish.

 This case highlights that all circumstances of the case will be considered by the ET when deciding whether to amend the ET1 and that while the Selkent factors are useful they are not the deciding features of a case.

 Raising a claim against your employer can be a complex and daunting prospect and before you can submit your ET1 form to Tribunal, you must first go through ACAS Early Conciliation to see if an arrangement can be met outside of Court.
-You can find out more about ACAS Early Conciliation and how we can support you during the initial stages of your claim here.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.